Animals get cancer, owners want their animals cured and cared for. Why not extrapolate that to humans?

 “Cancer is cancer,” said Dr. Rodney Page, CSU professor and director of the Flint Animal Cancer Center.
 “The same mechanisms that result in cancer in humans are operative in dogs, and are operative in other animals as well.
 The aspect that is valuable is the information that can be gathered through well-done clinical studies in companion animals with naturally occurring cancers.”

 Dr. Cheryl London, a veterinarian and professor of oncology at The Ohio State University College of Veterinary Medicine, said that in studying companion animal cancers through clinical trials, outcomes may be understood in two years, a fraction of the five to 15 years it normally takes to determine if a new drug or procedure is successful through human cancer trials.
-That’s because dogs age must faster than people, meaning canine cancers and treatment outcomes may be observed in much less time.
+That’s because dogs age much faster than people, meaning canine cancers and treatment outcomes may be observed in much less time.

 “We don’t give dogs cancer,” said Matthew Breen, professor of genomics at North Carolina State University.
 “They get the cancers naturally.
 Man’s best friend is probably man’s best new biomedical friend.”